mvolkmann/blog/src/swift.md

 type method signatures, and instance method signatures.
 Properties can be constant (`let`) or variable (`var`).

+Other types (structs, classes, and enums) can declare that they conform to protocols by following their name with a colon and a comma-separated list of protocol names.
+The same syntax can be used by a protocol to inherit the requirements of other protocols.

+A protocol define a type that can be used in many places where concrete types can appear to state that any value whose concrete type implements the protocol is acceptable.
+This includes constant (`let`) types, variable (`var`) types, collection element types, function parameter types, function return types, and object property types.

-Unlike in method implementations, default parameter values cannot be specified.
+Unlike in method implementations, methods described in protocols cannot specify default parameter values.

-Default method implementations cannot be define in a `protocol`, but they can be defined in an `extension` of the `protocol`.
+Default method implementations cannot be defined in a protocol, but they can be defined in an `extension` of the protocol.
+When this is done for a given method, types that implement the protocol are not required to implement that method.
+They can however implement the method anyway to override the implementation specified in the extension.

 Examples of built-in protocols include `Collection`, `Comparable`, `Equatable`, `Hashable`, `Identifiable`, `Numeric`, and `Sequence`.
+For many custom types Swift can provide a "synthesized implementation" of the `Comparable`, `Equatable`, and `Hashable` built-in protocols.
+All that is required is to state that a type implements the protocol and only have properties with types that also implement the protocol.

+Xcode can add stubs for a protocol to a type that claims to implement it.
+Click the red circle to the left of the error message "Type does not conform to protocol" and then click the "Fix" button.

 ```swift
 protocol Shape {